magento/devdocs/guides/v2.0/cloud/project/project-webint-branch.md

 4. Select the check box next to each item to sync and click **Sync**.

 ## Merge with the environment's parent {#project-branch-merge}
 Merging an environment is the same as `git push origin`.
 You merge to push updated code from an environment to its parent environment (that is, a Git branch).
+You can merge this code up through the parent-child relationships to `master`.
+You can also deploy to Staging and Production using the merge command.

 To merge an environment with its parent: